-The following table sets forth the beneficial ownership of our common stock as of September 4, 2020 by:
+The following table sets forth the beneficial ownership of our common stock as of August 26, 2020 by:

-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock; - each of the named executive officers: - · each of our directors; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock; - each of the named executive officers; - · each of our directors; and - all of our executive officers and directors as a group.

-The percentage of beneficial ownership prior to the offering shown in the table is based upon 17,697,059 shares of common stock outstanding as of September 4, 2020 assuming the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 12,503,009 shares of common stock.
-The percentage of beneficial ownership after this offering shown in the table is based on 28,814,575 shares of common stock outstanding after the closing of this offering, assuming no exercise of the underwriters' option to purchase additional shares and excluding any potential purchases pursuant to the directed share program in this offering.
+The percentage of beneficial ownership prior to the offering shown in the table is based upon 140,141,787 shares of common stock outstanding as of August 26, 2020 assuming the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 99,151,789 shares of common stock.
+The percentage of beneficial ownership after this offering shown in the table is based on shares of common stock outstanding after the closing of this offering, assuming no exercise of the underwriters' option to purchase additional shares.

 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than 5% of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules take into account shares of common stock issuable pursuant to the exercise or conversion of stock options or warrants or convertible notes that are either immediately exercisable or convertible or exercisable or convertible on or before the 60th day after September 4, 2020.
+In addition, the rules take into account shares of common stock issuable pursuant to the exercise or conversion of stock options or warrants or convertible notes that are either immediately exercisable or convertible or exercisable or convertible on or before the 60th day after August 26, 2020.
 Certain of the options granted to our named executive officers may be exercised prior to the vesting of the underlying shares.
 These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.